Dimom73/Car-Sales-Database-Design/README.md

 ## Dataset

 The original dataset included 16 columns and 23,906 rows.
+I took it from Kaggle: https://www.kaggle.com/datasets/missionjee/car-sales-report?select=Car+Sales.xlsx+-+car_data.csv

 For this public portfolio version, the repository includes a 200-row sample dataset.
 Customer names and phone numbers were anonymized before publishing.